SAP Policy for Undergraduate Students

 Maximum Time Frame Measure

-The maximum timeframe is a period of no longer than 150 percent of the published length of the education program as measured in credit hours.
-For example, if the bachelor degree program requires 120 credit hours to graduate, students may not exceed 180 attemped credit hours.
-Students pursuing their second bachelor’s degree may not exceed 240 attempted credit hours.
+The maximum timeframe is a period of no longer than 150 percent of the published length of the educational program as measured in credit hours.
+Students pursuing their first bachelor’s degree may not exceed 180 attempted credit hours and students pursuing their second bachelor’s degree may not exceed 240 attempted credit hours since some course work from the first degree can be applied to the second degree and each degree typically requires 120 credits to earn the degree.

 Academic Probation or Suspension